-• Many of our Honours level courses are taught and assessed through the medium of Gaelic, enhancing students' comprehension of, and ability to communicate articulately in, the language.
+Many of our Honours level courses are taught and assessed through the medium of Gaelic, enhancing students' comprehension of, and ability to communicate articulately in, the language.

-- Courses dealing with literature and culture generally involve a combination of lectures, seminars with a high level of student discussion, and student presentations, with increasing emphasis on student participation as each semester progresses. - Subject specific knowledge is developed as are key transferable skills such as the ability to synthesise, analyse and evaluate a range of sources and arguments, and to engage in debate and discussion with fellow students and staff on issues relevant to individual courses. - Written and oral language skills continue to be developed throughout the Honours years with students having the opportunity to write, translate, and deliver presentations on a wide range of topics relevant to contemporary Gaelic Scotland and beyond. - For those students who choose to write a dissertation in Gaelic rather than with their joint subject, their independent research skills are developed through this research which they undertake and write up in their final year.
+- Courses dealing with literature and culture generally involve a combination of lectures, seminars with a high level of student discussion, and student presentations, with increasing emphasis on student participation as each semester progresses. - Subject specific knowledge is developed as are key transferable skills such as the ability to synthesise, analyse and evaluate a range of sources and arguments, and to engage in debate and discussion with fellow students and staff on issues relevant to individual courses. - Written and oral language skills continue to be developed throughout the Honours years with students having the opportunity to write, translate, and deliver presentations on a wide range of topics relevant to contemporary Gaelic Scotland and beyond. - Students' independent research skills are developed through the dissertation which they write in their final year.
 A dissertation course is offered to all Celtic and Gaelic Honours students which addresses such as issues as identifying and refining a topic, undertaking the research and matters of ethics.
 Each student is supervised by a member of staff with research expertise in their chosen topic and they are supported through a series of individual meetings with this staff member who provides them with ongoing advice,